 The Dear Diary spread shows our young naked lad staring into the distance over a line hung with sheets, the stains on which have been dated.
 It brings to mind a custom from olden days in many countries of displaying a blood stained sheet after the wedding night as proof of the bride’s chastity.
 They could thus be signs of conquest, but knowing our hero, the stains are more probably nocturnal ejaculations and proofs of the intensity of the young man’s desires.
 Machismo is revealed as a daydream.
 After bitter disappointments and boozing comes the summer when our shrewd hero’s strategy succeeds: “At first, I was strong and assertive.
 Then, I showed you the stains of my tears on my pillow and you became mine.”
 The Love-scene spread is a beautiful fulfilment.
 And for Finns, the magical Midsummer night of love becomes a suitable stage for a couple that fears loosing each other.
 But in the end there is always separation, when the bed is built, the loved one has fled or fulfilled dreams come to nothing.
 Success brings its own problems and the young man is forced to learn to talk about his relationship with the woman.
 Finally, our now confident lady-killer has feasted upon a bevy of beautiful women whilst holidaying abroad and stands in the background craftily observing the scene – absolutely incurable.
 In the very last picture it seems that life is here and now – not always somewhere else, even though there is no guarantee that our idealistic wanker will ever grow into manhood.

-Article has been previously published in the internet site of Finnish fund for art exchange.
+This article has been previously published on the web page of the Finnish Fund for Art Exchange.